mareksagan/mareksagan.github.io/_posts/2020-06-30-bad-recruiters-and-why-we-hate-them.md

 # What if they answer?

-If they do, look for meaningful answers, not *YES/NO*.
-A lying / bad manager will usually not put any effort into making you comfortable or getting to know you better, so you will save yourself a lot of time by eliminating such people out of the job search process (they usually drop the contact or use the *YES/NO* answers).
-Let them show you how much they care about you!
+A lying / bad manager will usually not put any effort into making you comfortable or getting to know you better, so you will save yourself a lot of time by eliminating such people out of the job search process -- they usually drop the contact or use the *YES/NO* answers.